-Additionally, eligible properties include stick built homes, town homes, off frame modular, and approved condos in USDA eligible areas.
+Additionally, eligible properties include stick-built homes, townhomes, off-frame modular homes, and approved condos in USDA-eligible areas.
 Most of America, other than highly populated areas, is eligible.

 Plus, USDA is not just for low priced homes in the country.
 Actually, buying a home up to 453,100 is possible based on 2018 loan limits.
 Plus, many mid-sized towns are eligible.
 Even many whole counties are USDA eligible.
 If a city is not eligible, then spread out the home search to consider USDA eligible properties.

-- 30 year fixed rate – only option
+- 30 year fixed rate – which is the only option

-- Low 1%, financed USDA funding fee – lowest among government loans
+- Low 1%, financed USDA funding fee – the lowest among government loans

-Every home loan has its own requirements.
-Some strict, while others are flexible.
-USDA loans certainly fall into the area of a flexible option.
-As we mentioned earlier, our USDA loan is very forgiving when it comes to credit scores.
-Our program allows as low as a 620 mortgage credit score.
-That’s pretty aggressive for a no money down purchase!
+As we mentioned earlier, the USDA loan is very forgiving when it comes to credit scores.
+This program allows as low as a 620 mortgage credit score.
+That’s pretty aggressive for a no-money-down purchase!

-That’s right!
-No money down purchase with one credit score is possible!
+That’s right, a no-money-down purchase with one credit score is possible!
 Keep in mind that USDA loan credit requirements are not based solely on credit scores.
-Additionally, whether there is one, two, or three credit scores, there must be sufficient established credit.
-This is very important for buyers with only one credit score.
-Luckily, a buyer only needs a few tradelines seasoned 12 months to qualify.
+Additionally, whether there are one, two, or three credit scores, there must be sufficient established credit.
+This is very important, especially for buyers with only one credit score.

 USDA Loan Credit Requirements Allow Alternative Credit

-Notice in the success story that only one item reported on credit.
 Traditionally, rent and insurance do not report to the credit bureaus.
-In cases of limited references reporting on a buyer’s credit report, it may be possible to use alternative credit.
-Alternative credit means using nontraditional credit to prove credit worthiness.
-Normally, these nontraditional references do not report on credit.
-Yet, they are usually able to prove ability to pay bills on-time in cases with limited credit.
+In cases of limited references reporting on a buyer’s credit report, it may be possible to use alternative credit to prove creditworthiness as they may prove ability to pay bills on-time.